mholtkamp/octave/README.md

 5. Install Vulkan SDK version 1.3.275.0
     - Download the 1.3.275.0 tar file from https://vulkan.lunarg.com/sdk/home#linux
     - Extract the tar file somewhere (e.g. ~/VulkanSDK/)
-    - Add these to your ~/.bashrc file (replace `~/VulkanSDK` with the directory where you extracted the files to)
+    - Add these to your ~/.bashrc file (replace `~/VulkanSDK` with the directory where you extracted the files to).
+You may instead add these to a .sh file in your /etc/profiles.d directory to set up Vulkan for all users.
         ```
         export VULKAN_SDK=~/VulkanSDK/1.3.275.0/x86_64
         export PATH=$VULKAN_SDK/bin:$PATH